 When you try to turn on the Core isolation > Memory Integrity feature on your Windows machine, it sets itself back to Off and prompts you to review incompatible drivers and resolve them first.
-A file named PxHlpa64.sys is on the list of incompatible system device drivers may include any of the following:
+The given list of incompatible system device drivers may include any of the following:

 If you do not use any Roxio products